Ultrasound Technician Certification

 Ultrasound Technician Licensure

 Ultrasound technicians should understand the difference between licensure and certification.
 A license provides legal permission to practice in a certain profession by state.
-In contrast, certification is a voluntary credential issued by a private organization or agency that demonstrates competency in a specific career area.
+In contrast, certification is a credential issued by a private organization or agency that demonstrates competency in a specific career area and is usually voluntary.

 Most ultrasound technicians in the U.S. can find work with professional certifications alone.
 Only four states currently mandate licensure for medical sonographers: New Hampshire, New Mexico, North Dakota, and Oregon.